 Dairy farming is a capital intensive business avenue; it requires so much investment over time, technical expertise, standardized equipment, etc. The management must have the essential knowledge about the business and must have adequate support in order to scale.
 Networking with dairy investors will also be of great help.
 The milk production system through the support of the Nigerian Dairy Development Program by the government is gathering some momentum and favorable policies to encourage private businesses to form partnerships with existing stakeholders.

 We are implementing a change in the dairy sector; Our main goal is to increase production and distribution of quality milk in Nigeria as well as the international market.
-We have a partnership with FrieslandCampina to collect milk from our cows and process them before distribution.
 We are ready as an organization to take up this challenge and add value to dairy farming in Nigeria.
 We implore you to be a big part of this investment scheme.
 Together; we can make more profit and more impact in the agricultural sector globally.
 The Dairy Farm will be open for sponsorship on our platform soon, we are looking forward to your sponsorship.

 Farmcenta is an Agri-tech startup that seeks to improve rural farming by addressing farmer’s critical farming needs such as mechanized tools, high yield seeds, training on climate-smart agriculture techniques, and off-take harvest to increase food production in Nigeria and Africa.
 Our mission is to provide an opportunity for everyone to support SDG 2: Zero Hunger.
 Learn more by visiting our website at www.farmcenta.com or contact us via Instagram, Facebook, Twitter, or LinkedIn, or via email at firstname.lastname@example.org.